ACSC Essential 8, patch applications

 The upfront and maintenance costs can be high from a time and effort, staffing, and software perspective.
 Much of this is because you have to establish a process to automatically identify installed applications and how they need to be maintained, as well as acquire the required maintenance tools.

 Fortunately, user challenges are generally rated as low.
 Most users will not be concerned with which minor version of a software package is in use, assuming it works as expected and the process of updating it is, from their perspective, not onerous.

 It should be noted however that if there is a major functional change (i.e., a major release) staging may need to be considered.

 Having said that, there are times when your biggest challenge will be how to handle the discussion around software that is no longer supported and maintained by the vendor.
 This can arise, for example, if the vendor is no longer in business.

 The application landscape is always changing, and a user will always request new software.
 As new applications are implemented in the environment you will need to ensure they are accounted for in the patching process.

 Before you start implementing the Essential Eight, you must determine which level of maturity will work for your client’s environment.

 To assist with focusing this discussion, the ACSC has defined indicative risk profiles for each maturity level.

 As you design your implementation strategy, remember that you will need to ramp up each of the “Eight” before progressing to subsequent maturity levels.
-The strategies below are taken directly from October 2021: Essential Eight Maturity Model and linked to the March 2022: Information Security Manual (ISM).
+The strategies below are taken directly from Essential Eight Maturity Model.

 Please ensure you are referring to the complete original documentation from the ACSC when you are building out your application patching strategy as they have many extremely helpful resources you can use when you build your implementation framework.